 Arizona's Maricopa County, which includes Phoenix, has more than 100,000 confirmed cases and more than 1600 deaths.

-French Prime Minister Jean Castex says travellers to France from 16 countries where the coronavirus is strong must undergo compulsory tests on arrival at French airports or ports.
+FRANCE: French Prime Minister Jean Castex says travellers to France from 16 countries where the coronavirus is strong must undergo compulsory tests on arrival at French airports or ports.

 That's unless they can present a negative test within 72 hours from their countries of departure.
 Those testing positive on arrival must isolate for 14 days, the prime minister said during a visit to Paris' Charles de Gaulle airport.
 The plan will start on August 1.

 France is nervous about signs that the coronavirus is spreading as vacation season moves into full swing.
 Health authorities say cases on mainland France have surged by 66 percent in the past three weeks.

 Besides the US, other countries on the list cover much of the globe - from the Middle East, including Israel, the United Arab Emirates and Qatar, South Africa and Brazil and Peru in Latin America.

 YEMEN: A humanitarian group says 97 medical workers in Yemen have died of the coronavirus, the first reliable estimate to give a glimpse into the pandemic's impact on the devastated health sector in the war-torn country.

 The report by MedGlobal relies on accounts from Yemeni doctors tracking the deaths of colleagues to gauge the toll of the virus.
 The 97 dead include infectious disease experts, medical directors, midwives and pharmacists.

 Even before the pandemic Yemen had just 10 doctors for every 10,000 people.
 The country's health system is in shambles after five years of war that has spawned the world's worst humanitarian crisis.
 Half of its medical facilities are dysfunctional.

 Yemen's internationally recognised government has reported 1,674 confirmed coronavirus infections and 469 deaths.